KIIS-Innovation-Entrepreneurship/KIIS-High-Tech-Entrepreneurship.github.io/index.md

 **Day 2: Homework:**
 - Watch [Video: The Entrepreneurs Behind a Technology Boom in Argentina](https://www.youtube.com/watch?v=J67ChvM5fNk&ab_channel=CGTNAmerica) Then identify and briefly summarize main ideas from the homework
-React and reflect on these main ideas (what surprised you, what challenged you, what made you question, etc. Explain your reactions by reflecting on why you think you reacted this way.) in your Scratchpad.
+React and reflect on these main ideas (what surprised you, what challenged you, what made you question, etc. Explain your reactions by reflecting on why you think you reacted this way.) in your Field Pad.
 - Read about the following Argentine Start-ups and for each identify a) *What is the Problem/Entrepreneurial Opportunity?*, and b) *What are the Value Propositions?*
   -  [Agrofy: El Mercado online del Agro](https://www.agrofy.com.ar/)
   -  [AreaTres: Tu Coworking ideal en Palermo](https://www.areatresworkplace.com/home)